flu-crew/parnas/README.md

 Alternative methods currently exist to select taxa on phylogenetic trees (ADCL), or to reduce the number of taxa in a phylogeny (Treemer).
 PARNAS is faster and more versatile than [ADCL](https://matsen.github.io/pplacer/generated_rst/rppr_min_adcl_tree.html#rppr-min-adcl-tree) by Matsen et al. (Systematic Biology 2013).
-Similarly, PARNAS is faster than [Treemmer](https://github.com/fmenardo/Treemmer) (Menardo et al., BMC Bioinformatics 2018), and the objective allows for reproducible and interpretable selections that are optimally representative.
+Similarly, PARNAS is faster than [Treemmer](https://github.com/fmenardo/Treemmer) (Menardo et al., BMC Bioinformatics 2018), and our objective allows for reproducible and interpretable selections that are optimally representative.

+**If you use PARNAS, please cite it as**</br>
+*Markin, A., Wagle, S., Grover, S., Baker, A.L.V., Eulenstein, O. and Anderson, T.K., 2022.
+PARNAS: Objectively Selecting the Most Representative Taxa on a Phylogeny. bioRxiv.*

 ### Installation ###
 PARNAS is available in PyPi and can be installed as